micha-a-schmidt/SydneyFundamentalPhysics/backup/Suster-Carl/_index.md

 ---
 # Display name
-name: Adam Lackner
+name: Carl Suster

 # Username (this should match the folder name)
 authors:
-- adam
+- Suster-Carl

 # Is this the primary user of the site?
 superuser: false